kkoomen/vim-doge/README.md

 # Motivation

-I created DoGe mainly because I couldn't find a plugin that could generate proper comments for a big collection of languages in a quick and easy way.
-I am a polyglot developer when it comes to programming languages and I couldn't find proper vim plugins that would generate documentation quickly for all languages I did want to be supported.
+I created DoGe mainly because I couldn't find a plugin that could generate proper comments for a big collection of languages that I would use on a daily basis in a quick and easy way.

-Rather then scraping off the internet to find all sorts of vim plugins for every language I was coding in, I did want a single plugin that would support every language I was working in.
+Rather than scraping off the internet to find all sorts of vim plugins for every language I was coding in, I did want a single plugin that would support every language I was working in.